5GCity/5GCity-OpenSourceMano/README.md

 Many.
 This is still in active development for Release FOUR.

-- `GetMetrics` does not work yet.
-There seems to be
 - An exception is thrown after using N2VC, probably related to the internal AllWatcher used by juju.Model.
 This shouldn't break usage of N2VC, but it is ugly and needs to be fixed.

 ```